 The case record/case narrative must reflect the following information about the reported change:

-- Who reported the change;
+- Who reported the change.

-- When the change was reported;
+- When the change was reported.

-- How the change was reported;
+- How the change was reported.

-- When action was initiated on the change;
+- When action was initiated on the change.

-- What was used to verify the change; and
+- What was used to verify the change.

-- What action was taken in regard to the verified information.
+- What action was taken regarding the verified information.

 101.17 REINSTATEMENTS